stnert/check_systemd/README.md

                         Name of the systemd unit that is being tested.
   --exclude-type UNIT_TYPE
-                        One or more unit types (for example: 'service', 'timer')
+                        One or more unit types (for example: 'service', 'timer') --required REQUIRED_STATE
+                        Set the state that the systemd unit must have (for
+                        example: active, inactive)

 Timers related options:
   -t, --timers, --dead-timers